programmerraja/MyBlog/content/misc/Finance  & stock.md

 The **Price-to-Earnings (P/E) Ratio** is a widely used financial metric that helps investors assess the valuation of a company's stock relative to its earnings.
 It represents how much investors are willing to pay for each dollar of the company’s earnings and provides insight into how the market values the company’s future earnings growth.

+Imagine you have a lemonade stand, and you make $10 every week selling lemonade.
+A friend wants to buy your lemonade stand, but you don’t know how much it’s worth.

+The **Price-to-Earnings (P/E) ratio** is like a way to figure out if the price they want to pay is fair.

+- The **"Price"** is how much they’re willing to pay to buy your lemonade stand.
+Let’s say they offer you $50.
+- The **"Earnings"** is how much money your stand makes in a week—$10.

+To find the P/E ratio, you divide the price by the earnings:

+P/E=5010=5P/E = \frac{50}{10} = 5P/E=1050​=5

+A P/E of 5 means they are paying 5 times what your stand earns in one week.

+If someone else offers $100, the P/E becomes:

+P/E=10010=10P/E = \frac{100}{10} = 10P/E=10100​=10

+Now they’re paying 10 times your earnings.
+A bigger P/E means they’re paying more for every dollar you earn.

 Invester type